McIntosh C22 Mk V and MC1502 valve amplifiers replace anniversary designs

-McIntosh often gives phone brands a run for their money when it comes to the frequency of product launches – and, not looking to temper that fruitfulness, the American company is today announcing not one new valve amplifier but two.
+McIntosh often gives phone brands a run for their money when it comes to the frequency of product launches – and, not looking to temper that fruitfulness, the American company is today announcing not one but two new valve amplifiers.

-The first is the C22 Vacuum Tube Preamplifier Mk V (to use its full name, and pictured top), the fifth incarnation of what McIntosh says is among its most famous valve preamps, and a direct replacement for the C70 Limited Edition which launched last year to commemorate the brand’s 70th anniversary.
+The first is the C22 Vacuum Tube Preamplifier Mk V (pictured, top), to use its full name, the fifth incarnation of what McIntosh says is among its most famous valve preamps.
+It's a direct replacement for the C70 Limited Edition, which launched last year to commemorate the brand’s 70th anniversary.
 The second new amplifier, the MC1502, also succeeds a 70th-anniversary model, the MC2152 Limited Edition.

-The C22 Mk V, which uses single 12AT7 and five 12AX7A valves, features two balanced XLR inputs and three unbalanced RCA inputs, with both moving coil and moving magnet phono stages integrated.
+The C22 Mk V, which uses single 12AT7 and five 12AX7A valves, features two balanced XLR inputs and three unbalanced RCA inputs, and has both moving coil and moving magnet phono stages.
 Meanwhile, two pairs of balanced and unbalanced output connections allow the music signal to be fed to two separate power amplifiers.

 A headphone amplifier, complete with the company’s Headphone Crossfeed Director (HXD) technology which aims to improve sound 'localisation' in the headphones' soundstage, is also onboard.